 - With all investment accounts, you expose some or all your invested money to loss for the chance to earn a higher profit.
 Investment gains hinge on an ongoing and long-term investment strategy that uses your risk tolerance and diversification to mitigate some risks.
 Even with these in place, you are exposing your money to loss.[5]

-- In 2023, the yearly contribution limits for non-rollover money are $6,500 per year for those under 50.
-People 50 and older can make an additional $1,000 catch-up contribution.
-You can choose to add personal money to these accounts, but it might affect how it can be rolled into a new employer plan.
-2,[6]
+- You can add personal money to these accounts, which might affect how it can be rolled into a new employer plan.
+2,[7]

-- Investment options are almost anything- individual stocks, mutual funds, ETFs, annuities, UITs, etc. There are investment vehicles that are not allowed in IRAs, including Life Insurance, types of Derivatives Positions, antiques/collectibles, personal real estate, and most coins.
-[7]
+- Investment options include individual stocks, mutual funds, ETFs, annuities, UITs, etc. Investment vehicles not allowed in IRAs are Life Insurance, types of Derivatives Positions, antiques/collectibles, personal real estate, and most coins.
+[8]

 - Fees vary from institution to institution.
 It is crucial to understand how much you are paying in fees.